scyrille/vim-survival-sims/README.md

 **Definition**

 We consider the model-agnostic variable importance measure proposed by Wolock *et al.*, defined through covariate exclusion.
-FOr a given prediction time $t_0$ and covariate $X_j$, the VIM quantifies the change in predictive performance when $X_j$ is removed from the prediction function.
+For a given prediction time $t_0$ and covariate $X_j$, the VIM quantifies the change in predictive performance when $X_j$ is removed from the prediction function.

-Let $\psi(P)$
 We defined a nonparametric variable importance measure (VIM) based on the predictive value of a pathway set within a flexible survival prediction model fitted with `survML`.
 Let $V(.)$ denote a time-dependent predictive performance functional, evaluated on predictions.
 The variable importance measure for covariate $X_j$ at time $t_0$, $\psi_j(t_0)$, was defined as the difference in predictive performance between a model fit using the full feature set, $V_{full}$ and a model fit after excluding the pathway or group of pathways of interest, $V_{reduced}$:
 $$\psi_j(P_0) = V_{full} - V_{reduced}$$